<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 Results: Domino's counter-response to the revolting foolishness resonated with the public, who appreciated their direct approach to resolving the internal issues thus ensuring it didn’t happen again.
 Unfortunately, it eventually did happen again in early 2017.
 Still, in the years since the first episode in 2009, the public has become more used to employee sabotage videos and is now a little more forgiving.

-Crisis Management Conclusions
+Enterprise Reputation Crisis Management Strategies

 If these 10 organizations recovered from their public image disasters, it could be argued that almost any corporation can.
 Common recovery strategies seen throughout the above list of scenarios include: